How Do I Change the Certificate on My Single Sign On Provider?

 - Ensure that the IDP is providing a SAML response.

-- Webex Technical Support commonly uses the built in developer tools in Chrome, Firefox and Internet Explorer to verify a SAMLResponse is being provided by the IDP.
+- Webex Technical Support commonly uses the built-in developer tools in Chrome, and Firefox to verify a SAMLResponse is being provided by the IDP.

 - Ensure the Certificate contained in the SAML Response contains the correct Certificate.